c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 3) Package maintainers : The people who reference this macro.

-If a Package maintainer wants to use this macro in their particular package, then the macro will need to be referenced from within the package's ```configure.ac``` file.
+If a Package maintainer wanted to use the ```AX_TEST_MACRO``` macro in their particular package, then the macro will need to be referenced from within their package's ```configure.ac``` file.
 This can be done in a manner which is similar to the following;

 ```
 AX_TEST_MACRO()